 A crown or a veneer may be required when a filling is not suitable enough to save your tooth.

-A dental veneer, is an extremely thin and custom made “shell” designed to cover only the front surface of a tooth to help improve its appearance.
-These shells are attached to the front of the teeth and can be used to change the colour, shape, size or length of the tooth.
+A dental veneer is an extremely thin and custom made “shell” designed to cover only the front surface of a tooth to help improve its appearance.
+These shells are attached to the front of the teeth and can be used to change the color, shape, size or length of the tooth.
 Veneers are a cheaper option compared to a full crown since they are used only for the front of teeth.
-There are two methods to getting veneers:
+There are two methods of getting veneers:

 - Direct Veneers.
 These veneers are done directly in the dental chair, this is often referred to as ‘bonding’ or ‘composite veneers’.

 - Indirect Veneers.
 These veneers are made from porcelain at a dental laboratory.
 This procedure requires two visits.